python-processing-unit/ASM-Lang-Python/SPECIFICATION.md

 ### 9.1 Traceback semantics (high level)

-GOTOPOINT and GOTO: Two additional control-flow primitives allow program execution to jump to a dynamically-registered program location.
+`GOTOPOINT` and `GOTO`: Two additional control-flow primitives allow program execution to jump to a dynamically-registered program location.
 The statement form `GOTOPOINT(n)` evaluates the expression `n` and registers a gotopoint with that identifier at the point where the statement executes.
 Registration occurs at runtime when the `GOTOPOINT` statement executes; subsequent execution (including execution within loops or after imports) may depend on whether the gotopoint has been registered.
 Identifiers may be `INT` or `STR`; negative `INT` identifiers are invalid.

 The statement form `GOTO(n)` evaluates `n` at runtime and transfers execution to the previously-registered gotopoint whose identifier equals `n`, matching both type and value.
-If no gotopoint with that identifier has been registered in a scope visible to the jump target, the interpreter raises a runtime error.
-GOTO may jump forward or backward relative to the target gotopoint; jumping to an unregistered identifier is an error.
+If no gotopoint with that identifier has been registered in a scope visible to the jump target, the interpreter raises a runtime error. `GOTO` may jump forward or backward relative to the target gotopoint; jumping to an unregistered identifier is an error.
 Gotopoints are not restricted to a single lexical block: they are visible across the containing function (or top-level program scope) in which they are defined.
-Implementations may choose to expose an even broader scope (for example, process-wide), but by default gotopoints registered within a function or at top-level are available to any GOTO executed within the same function or top-level code.
-This change enables cross-block jumps while preserving a clear containment model: a GOTO cannot target a gotopoint defined in an unrelated function or module unless the implementation explicitly exposes that mapping.
+Implementations may choose to expose an even broader scope (for example, process-wide), but by default gotopoints registered within a function or at top-level are available to any `GOTO` executed within the same function or top-level code.
+This change enables cross-block jumps while preserving a clear containment model: a `GOTO` cannot target a gotopoint defined in an unrelated function or module unless the implementation explicitly exposes that mapping.

-GOTO and GOTOPOINT are intended to be low-level primitives and their use can make programs harder to reason about.
+`GOTO` and `GOTOPOINT` are intended to be low-level primitives and their use can make programs harder to reason about.
 They are serialized in the stat log like other statements so that execution is fully replayable for debugging and tracing.
 - Trigger: a traceback is produced when a runtime error occurs that prevents normal forward execution (e.g., an assertion failure, divide by zero, undefined variable reference, executing `RETURN` outside of a function, or any other interpreter-defined runtime error).
 - Content: the traceback must list frames in chronological call order from the outermost (earliest) frame to the innermost (where the error occurred), and for each frame include: function name (or `<top-level>` for global code), precise source location, a short excerpt of the offending statement, and identifiers linking to the corresponding states in the state log.
 - State linkage: every frame must reference at least one serialized state snapshot from the state log that corresponds to the machine configuration immediately before the failing rewrite step for that frame.
 The innermost frame must also reference the rewrite (transition) record that produced the error (that is, the failing step).